DihanShi/DihanShi.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in the [Department of Political Science](https://polisci.wustl.edu/) at Washington University in St. Louis.
+Additionally, I am an Editorial Assistant for Replication at [*Political Analysis*](https://www.cambridge.org/core/journals/political-analysis/).

 I use spatial statistics, geospatial analysis, and survey experiments to study comparative political economy and public opinion.
 My research has been [published](publications) in *International Studies Quarterly*.